OlivierBeq/ProDEC/README.md

     print(avg_zscale.summary)

-Similarly, ACC, PDT and FFT can be obtain with
+Similarly, ACC, PDT and FFT can be obtained with

     acc_zscale = Transform(TransformType.ACC, zscales)
     # or Transform('ACC', zscales)